physionetchallenges/physionetchallenges.github.io/2008/index.md

 When using this resource, please cite the following publications:

-- The PhysioNet Challenge description paper: [George M. (2008).
+- The PhysioNet Challenge description paper: [Moody, G. (2008).
 The PhysioNet / Computers in Cardiology Challenge 2008: T-Wave Alternans.
 Computers in Cardiology 35, pp. 505-508.](https://www.cinc.org/Proceedings/2008/pdf/0505.pdf)
 - The Long Term ST Database: [Jager, F., Taddei, A., Moody, G. B., Emdin, M., Antolič, G., Dorn, R., ... & Mark, R. G. (2003).
 Long-term ST database: a reference for the development and evaluation of automated ischaemia detectors and for the study of the dynamics of myocardial ischaemia. *Medical and Biological Engineering and Computing*, 41(2), 172-182.](https://physionet.org/physiobank/database/ltstdb/lt03/lt03.pdf)
 - The PhysioNet resource: [Goldberger, A., Amaral, L., Glass, L., Hausdorff, J., Ivanov, P. C., Mark, R., … & Stanley, H. E. (2000).
 PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.
 Circulation [Online].
 101 (23), pp. e215-e220](https://www.ahajournals.org/doi/full/10.1161/01.CIR.101.23.e215)